mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 ### Long ride, take two...
 I felt good, really good rolling up to _Langford_.
 I stopped for a bio-break at 38 minutes, just before reaching _Goldstream Park_.
 With that out of the way, it was time to get to work.

-The traffic was heavy going up _Tunnel Hill_ but that wasn't that big of a deal; the stones and debris on the shoulder definitely were.
+The traffic was heavy going up _Tunnel Hill_ but it wasn't that big of a deal; the stones and debris on the shoulder definitely were.
 My effort up the first climb was **steady** and I could gauge the grade by my heart-rate.
 It got as steep as 149 BPM.

 At the foot of the highway's second climb, I noticed that I was reeling in another roadie.
 Just before I caught him, he turned left, off the highway onto _Shawnigan Lake Road_.